newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 [595.
 Big Countries](https://leetcode.com/problems/big-countries/description/?envType=study-plan-v2&envId=top-sql-50)

-Thought Process: We want to `seelct` the columns `name`, `population` and `area` and only rows `where` a country has an area of at least three million (i.e., 3000000 km2), or a population of at least twenty-five million (i.e., 25000000).
+Thought Process: We want to `select` the columns `name`, `population`, and `area` and only rows `where` a country has an area of at least three million (i.e., 3000000 km2), or a population of at least twenty-five million (i.e., 25000000).

 ```sql
 SELECT name, population, area